etorox/docs/docs/websockets-channels.md

 ## Instrument channels

-Instruments also known as markets or currency pairs: btcusdex, btceth and more...
+Instruments also known as markets or currency pairs: btcusd, btceth and more...

 The full list of instruments should be retrieved:
 * Any currency pair available from the exchange UI.